timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 After making one node occlusion card per node in the mind map, we then turn to create subgraphs.
-These subgraphs are used to create more node occlusion cards--- cards that this time that cover all nodes of the subgraph at once.
+These subgraphs are used to create more node occlusion cards--- cards that now cover all nodes of the subgraph at once.
 Note that our subgraphs are based on intuitive groupings of nodes, thereby assisting with chunking and ultimately retention.